AI

 The Verdict: Architect for Change, Not Stability

 Build systems to evolve.
-In 2026, technical debt is often an inflexible architectural decision—design for adaptability and ask whether your choices will still make sense in six months.
+In 2026, technical debt is often an inflexible architectural decision — design for adaptability and ask whether your choices will still make sense in six months.
+Enterprise software development done right means building with change in mind from day one.